Individualized Education Program (IEP) Advice for Parents of Blind Children

 - How progress will be measured and how the child’s parents will be regularly informed: The IEP must indicate how your child’s annual goals will be measured and when periodic reports will be sent to inform you of your child’s progress toward the goals.
 You must receive this information at least as often as report cards or other periodic reports are sent out for children without disabilities, although you may want to encourage the school to send this information to you on a more frequent basis.

-Your child's IEP is the key document that will govern all the special services she receives during the school year.
+Your child’s IEP is the key document that will govern all the special services he or she receives during the school year.
 Your presence as a member of the team that writes this document enables you to share your special knowledge of your child and her abilities and needs.
 Understanding the IEP process and its components will help you work closely and productively with the school system to obtain the educational services that will be important to your child.

 See A Parents’ Guide to Special Education for Children with Visual Impairments, edited by Susan LaVenture, for more information.